jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 ![Screenshot 2023-01-04 at 10.54.28 AM.png](</static/images/blog/2023-01-04-images/Screenshot 2023-01-04 at 10.54.28 AM.png>)

 Now our simulations were < 150ms, fetching metadata would take >500ms and was our new bottleneck.
-As a quick fix, our metadata service was located in the US so we just moved our simulator to a datacenter in the US to shaved some time there.
+As a quick fix, our metadata service was located in the US so we just moved our simulator to a datacenter in the US to shave some time there.

 With some quick optimizations today our simulation latency P99 is < 50ms.
 Our overall P99 latency is ~700ms and P50 ~500ms.
 A majority of the time simply fetching data from other services.
 This was fast enough that the simulation time wasn't noticeable.